singularityware/singularityware.github.io/pages/docs/user-docs/action-pull.md

 ```

 ### Name by commit
-Each container build on Singularity Hub is associated with the Github commit of the repo that was used to build it.
+Each container build on Singularity Hub is associated with the GitHub commit of the repo that was used to build it.
 You can specify to name your container based on the commit with the `--commit` flag, if, for example, you want to match containers to their build files:

 ```
 singularity pull --commit shub://vsoch/hello-world